 Continuing bias in criminal justice: In the criminal justice system, many documented AI cases are wrong.
 The use of AI often occurs in this context in two different areas: risk assessment— to assess whether or not an accused is likely to re-offend to recommend sentence and bail — or the so-called “predictable police” — using insights from various data points to predict what or when a crime will take place and direct law enforcement action.

 These efforts are most likely well-intentioned.
-Use of machine learning to assess the risks of the defendant is announced as removing known human partiality of judges in decisions on sentences and bail.
+The use of machine learning to assess the risks of the defendant is announced as removing known human partiality of judges in decisions on sentences and bail.
 And predictive police efforts are aimed at best allocating frequently restricted policing resources to prevent crime, although the mission is always at high risk.
-However, the recommendations of these IAs often exacerbate the prejudicial nature of these systems, either directly or by incorporating factors which are proxies for prejudice.
+However, the recommendations of these IAs often exacerbate the prejudicial nature of these systems, either directly or by incorporating factors that are proxies for prejudice.

 Discriminatory profiling: Facial recognition software is used not only to monitor and identify but also to target and discriminate.